kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/CSAA_Training_Note/csaa_training_note.md

 Answers and explanations are provided below after the last question in this section.

+#### QUESTION SET

+##### Question 1

-**Question 1: What do you need to securely connect using SSH to an EC2 instance launched from the Amazon Linux 2 AMI?**
+What do you need to securely connect using SSH to an EC2 instance launched from the Amazon Linux 2 AMI?

 1. A signed cookie
 2. An access key ID and secret access key
 3. A key pair
 4. A password

+##### Question 2

-**Question 2: What can you use to run a script at startup on an Amazon EC2 Linux instance?**
+What can you use to run a script at startup on an Amazon EC2 Linux instance?

 1. User data
 2. Metadata
 3. AWS Batch
 4. AWS Config

+##### Question 3

-**Question 3: Which EC2 pricing model would you use for a short-term requirement that needs to complete over a weekend?**
+Which EC2 pricing model would you use for a short-term requirement that needs to complete over a

+weekend?

 1. Reserved Instance
 2. Spot Instance
 3. Dedicated Instance
 4. On-Demand Instance

+##### Question 4

-**Question 4: An organization uses an application that uses per-socket licensing and they need full control over the placement of their EC2 instances on underlying hardware.
-What should they use?**
+An organization uses an application that uses per-socket licensing and they need full control over the

+placement of their EC2 instances on underlying hardware.
+What should they use?

 1. Dedicated instances
 2. Dedicated hosts
 3. Spot instances
 4. Reserved instances

+##### Question 5

-**Question 5: What type of storage is suitable for a use case that requires extremely high- performance local disks that do not need to be persistent?**
+What type of storage is suitable for a use case that requires extremely high- performance local disks that

+do not need to be persistent?

 1. Elastic Block Store (EBS)
 2. Snapshots
 3. Instance Store
 4. Amazon S3

+##### Question 6

-**Question 6: Which type of network adapter should be used for High Performance Computing (HPC) uses cases that include tightly coupled applications?**
+Which type of network adapter should be used for High Performance Computing (HPC) uses cases that include tightly coupled applications?**

 1. Elastic Fabric Adapter (EFA)
 2. Elastic Network Interface (ENI)
 3. Elastic Network Adapter (ENA)

+##### Question 7

-**Question 7: An Architect would like to use an Elastic Load Balancer to forward traffic to different back-end applications for <https://dctlabs.com/orders> and <https://dctlabs.com/account>.
+An Architect would like to use an Elastic Load Balancer to forward traffic to different back-end applications for https://dctlabs.com/orders and https://dctlabs.com/account.
 Which type of ELB should be used?**

 1. Application Load Balancer with path-based routing
 2. Application Load Balancer with host-based routing
 3. Network Load Balancer with TCP port-based routing
 4. Classic Load Balancer with Layer 7 routing

+##### Question 8

-**Question 8: How can a systems administrator copy an EBS volume from the us-west-1a availability zone to an instance in the us-west-1b availability zone?**
+How can a systems administrator copy an EBS volume from the us-west-1a availability zone to an instance in

+the us-west-1b availability zone?

 1. Create a snapshot of the EBS volume in us-west-1a.
 Create a new volume in us-west-2b from the snapshot
 2. Create a new EBS volume attached to the instance in us-west-2b.
 Attach the EBS volume to the instance in us-west-1b and copy data between volumes

+##### Question 9

-**Question 9: Which type of data volume provides very high performance and is ideal for storing data which is either replicated between EC2 instances or is only temporary and can be lost?**
+Which type of data volume provides very high performance and is ideal for storing data which is either

+replicated between EC2 instances or is only temporary and can be lost?

 1. Elastic Block Store (EBS)
 2. Instance Store

+##### Question 10

-**Question 10: The development department in your organization need to quickly access a platform for running Docker containers.
+The development department in your organization need to quickly access a platform for running Docker

+containers.
 The platform service should be fully managed.
-Which AWS service should you provision for them?**
+Which AWS service should you provision for them?

 1. Amazon Elastic Container Service (ECS) with the EC2 launch type
 2. Amazon Elastic Container Service (ECS) with the Fargate launch type
 3. Amazon Elastic Kubernetes Service (EKS)
 4. Amazon Elastic Container Registry (ECR)

+##### Question 11

-**Question 11: How can auto scaling be implemented for the ECS cluster instances?**
+How can auto scaling be implemented for the ECS cluster instances?

 1. This is not possible, you can only auto scale tasks using services
 2. Using a Capacity Provider that is associated with an Auto Scaling Group (ASG)
 3. Using AWS Auto Scaling for Amazon ECS

+##### Question 12

-**Question 12: You have some code that you would like to run occasionally and need to minimize costs.
-The completion time is typically under 10 minutes.
-Which solution is cost-effective and operationally efficient?**
+You have some code that you would like to run occasionally and need to minimize costs.
+The completion

+time is typically under 10 minutes.
+Which solution is cost-effective and operationally efficient?

 1. Run the code on an Amazon EC2 instance
 2. Run the code on an Amazon ECS task